 7 Household Items That Should Never Be Flushed Down the Toilet

-Toilets are a common fixture in our homes that we utilize every day.
-There’s a tendency to accept its utility for granted, but it’s crucial to remember that it’s a toilet, not a garbage can.
-There are certain items that should not go down the drain because they can cause obstruction from the pipes or damage to sewer pipes.
+The toilet is a ubiquitous fixture in our homes that we are using every day.
+We tend to think of the convenience of it for granted, but it’s important to remember that it’s not a garbage can.
+Certain things should not go down the toilet because they can cause obstruction within the drainage system or damage in sewer lines.

 Key Takeaways

-- Do not flush certain things in the bathroom because they can cause blockages in the drain, or cause damage to sewer pipes.
+- Avoid flushing certain things down the toilet as they could cause blockages in the drain or damage to sewer pipes.

-- Seven household items you should never to flush down the toilet are:
+- Seven household items you shouldn’t flush down the toilet are:

 - Baby wipes